Flank/flank-dashboard/readme.md

 </details>

 ## :shield: Guardian
-[Guardian](guardian) is a tool for detecting and publishing flaky tests by analyzing JUnit XML files.
-The tool accepts the unit test reports and compares the actual and previous test results stored in a database.
+[Guardian](guardian) is a tool for detecting and notifying about flaky tests by analyzing JUnit XML files.
+This tool accepts the unit test reports and compares the actual and previous test results stored in a database.
 If the test is considered flaky, Guardian notifies the team using Slack and creates an issue in Jira.

+### Features:
+- Slack integration for notifications;
+- Parsing JUnit XML reports.

 ## :bar_chart: Metrics
 [Metrics](metrics/readme.md) is a set of software components to collect and review software project metrics like performance, build stability, and codebase quality.